TTK-qmmp/qmmp-subwoofer/README.md

 $ make install

-This installs the plugin into Qmmp's input plugin directory.
+This installs the plugin into Qmmp's effect plugin directory.
 To install to a staging area, such as for packaging:

 $ make install INSTALL_ROOT=/path/to/staging